SCYou27/Projects_ASCON/project_U-Os/0002_detection/README.md

    This will check the quality of the recorded traces against the reference trace ("0001\_reference/preproc/ref\_trace.npy") as well as whether the recorded responses from the CW-Lite board are equal to our pre-calculated ciphers and tags.

 4. **Calculate our target intermediate values:**
-   With the pre-generated I/O data, we then calculated all the target intermediate values and cut them into bytes.
+   With the pre-generated I/O data, we calculated all the target intermediate values and cut them into bytes.
 As we mentioned in our paper, the bit-interleaving (slicing) technique is applied in our target implementations.
-This means that the bits in a 64-bit lane of our target intermediate values can be stored in two 32-bit registers, either separated into high and low bits or separated into even and odd bits.
+This means that a 64-bit lane of our target intermediate values will be stored in two 32-bit registers, either separated into high/low (H/L) bits or even/odd (E/O) bits.

+   We first calculated the target intermediate values in H/L bits (cut into bytes):
+   `cd find_intermediates/`
+   `./script_all.sh`

+   Then we coverted the H/L data into the E/O data:
+   `cd find_intermediates_sliced/`
+   `./script_all.sh`

 ***This page is still unfinished!***